d3fc/d3fc/packages/d3fc-annotation/README.md

 The gridline component renders horizontal and vertical gridlines.

+### SVG Rendering

 <a name="gridline" href="#gridline">#</a> *fc*.**annotationSvgGridline**()

-Constructs a new gridline annotation component.
+Constructs a new SVG gridline annotation component.
 Once constructed, configure the component with scales and call it on a selection -

 ```js
 const xScale = d3.scaleLinear()